chinamike65/hugo-tuolesi/content/book5/book5en.md

 The most basic of the bodhisattva way is to recognize that all beings in the six realms are mothers, which is the foundation of bodhicitta.

-The second is to miss the mother's grace.
+The second is Recognizing the kindness of mother sentient beings.
 Since it is a mother, how much kindness is my biological mother to us, and sentient beings in the six realms also have the same kindness to us.

-The third is to repay the mother's kindness.
+The third is Repaying their kindness.
 After thinking about my mother's kindness, I want to think about how to repay my mother's kindness.
 The best way to repay my mother's kindness is to guide my mother's sentient beings into Buddhism and let her practice the Dharma.
 In this way, at least later generations will not fall into evil realms.

-The fourth branch is loving kindness.
+The fourth branch is Affectionate love.

 What we often recite, "May all sentient beings be blessed with happiness and the cause of happiness," is the act of loving kindness.

 To all sentient beings, express the kindness of a mother to her son, and may all sentient beings always have happiness and the cause of happiness.

-The fifth branch sends out compassion.
+The fifth branch sends out Great compassion.
 "May all sentient beings be free from suffering and the causes of suffering", which means compassion.

 All sentient beings in the six realms have great suffering, and the causes of these sufferings are afflictions and karma.
 We must think in our hearts that every sentient being is free from suffering and the causes of suffering, which is to express compassion.

-The sixth issue increases the sense of responsibility.
+The sixth point, The extraordinary intention, increases the sense of responsibility.
 Think about it: "I am a child of sentient beings in the six realms, and I have the responsibility to guide my mother's sentient beings to get away from suffering and achieve happiness."

 Then think about it again: Do I have the ability to help my mother be free from suffering and achieve happiness?